Arnold-n/P1P2MQTT/doc/HomeAssistant.md

 ##### Power off Daikin system

 For safety, remove power from your system (likely from the outdoor unit) to remove power from the P1/P2 interface.
-The display of your room thermostat (if you have any) should be off.
+The display of your room thermostat (if you have them) should be off.

 ##### Connect P1P2MQTT bridge to P1/P2 wires